Kimberley Dayle Edwards

-Kimberley Dayle Edwards (born 15 November 1984) is an English pop singer.
-She rose to fame as a finalist on the eighth series of The X Factor in 2011, where she finished in seventh place.
+Kimberley Dayle Edwards (born 15 November 1984), formerly known professionally as Kitty Brucknell, is an English pop singer.
+She rose to fame as a contestant on the eighth series of The X Factor in 2011, where she finished in seventh place.

+In addition to her musical career, Kimberley has cultivated a significant online presence, particularly on TikTok, where she shares her passion for Edwardian fashion and Titanic history.
+She has garnered a dedicated following by creating content that explores the elegance and intricacies of early 20th-century fashion, often drawing parallels to the opulence of Titanic-era attire.

-Early life
+Early life and education

 Kimberley Dayle Edwards was born in Cheltenham, Gloucestershire, on 15 November 1984.
 She started singing at an early age, as well as playing the violin and the piano.
 Throughout her childhood, she took part in a number of charity concerts and musical theatre performances, and was a prolific award winner in the Cheltenham Competitive Festival.
 At the age of 11, she won a place in the National Children's Orchestra of Great Britain and continued touring with them annually.

 She was awarded music scholarships to Dean Close School, St. Edward's School and Clifton College in Bristol.
 She began touring internationally at the age of 16.

 In 2003, Edwards began writing and directing Interference, a science-fiction film.
 The film was accepted for the 2005 Cannes Film Festival.
 Following this, it was shown at the Portobello Film Festival and Palm Springs.